|

 Causes the currently running thread to load and execute a new program.

-Intended to be used as the entry point for a newly created process, causing it to run the specified executable with the given arguments and environment variables.
+Intended to be used as the entry point for a newly created process, causing it to run the executable specified in its command line arguments.